Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 It indicates that every category of crime was overstated via the preliminary report; the predicted decreases were more than the official full-year report.
 For example, the preliminary report predicted a 5.7 percent reduction in violent crime.
 The official report for 2023 puts the decrease at 3 percent.

-The preliminary report offers a 13.2 percent reduction in homicides whereas the official report offers a decrease of 11.6 percent.
+The preliminary report offers a 13.2 percent reduction in homicides, whereas the official report offers a decrease of 11.6 percent.

 The preliminary report indicated a decrease of 4.7 percent for robberies.
 The official report offers a 0.3 percent decrease.

 The lesson?
 Preliminary reports from the FBI or private organizations can overstate crime reductions or increases.
-One organization suggested that most crimes decreased in 2023 based on their analysis of city crime data.

-The preliminary report also indicated that reductions in crime were much higher for nonmetropolitan areas than metropolitan areas which was surprising.
+The preliminary report also indicated that reductions in crime were much higher for nonmetropolitan areas than metropolitan areas, which was surprising.

-Full-Year Report (October 2023) From The FBI for 2022 -OfficialStatistics
+Full-Year Report (October 2023) From The FBI for 2022

-The FBI offers 12 categories of crimes (13 including hate crimes).
-Four categories decreased, six categories increased and one (burglary) was flat.
+The FBI offers 12 categories of crimes (13, including hate crimes).
+Four categories decreased, six categories increased, and one (burglary) was flat.
 Hate crimes increased.

 The FBI’s crime statistics estimates for 2022 show that national violent crime decreased an estimated 1.7% in 2022 compared to 2021 estimates.